khishh/Piggy/README.md

 [WIP]Personal finance app using Plaid Api

-# Goals in this project
+# Learning goals in this project

 - Get familiar with GoLang through building REST APIs
 - Build GraphQL supported backend server from the scratch